robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 class: middle
 # Step 4
 ## Analyze the Level 1 diagram to identify the applicable STRIDE threats
-- Examine each threat identified
+- Examine each threat automatically identified
 - Document mitigation strategies for the identified threats
 - Pay special attention for elements that interact across threat boundaries
-- Generate a full report using TMT 2016
+- Generate a full HTML report using TMT 2016
+- Host the reports on your project github repo.
+- Review OSS project actual software design for security related issues based on your threat models.
+Summarize your observations.

 ---
 # Grading criteria